hecko-yes/hecko.my.to/hecko-cannot-into-art/index.md

 and it's not like i don't have time, i just keep wasting it on mindlessly meandering through the web but with university coming up (and then work) i'll probably *actually* not have time and then i'm double screwed

+doesn't help that i was able to coast through school withut learning much of anything since i was already Naturally Talented™ at math and english and somehow managed to bumble my way through the rest (even if very barely, as with literature and other foreign languages)

-doesn't help that i can't place my drawing tablet anywhere comfortably (even on a table with a ton of space because my laptop has to be further away which throws me off) drawing on paper is an option but it's more conspicuous (mom found my april stash and started commenting on it and i hated it)
+also doesn't help that i can't place my drawing tablet anywhere comfortably (even on a table with a ton of space because my laptop has to be further away which throws me off) drawing on paper is an option but it's more conspicuous (mom found my april stash and started commenting on it and i hated it)

-i've once been suggested to get an art tutor but that's a lotta money for something i probably wouldn't end up learning from anyway and if somehow free tutors exist that's even worse since they don't even get the satisfaction of having taught someone because see above
+i've once been suggested to get an art tutor but that's a lotta money for something i probably wouldn't end up learning from anyway and if somehow free tutors exist that's even worse since they don't even get the satisfaction of having taught someone because i probably won't learn anything

+coming back to electriclizardfren, he says:

+> Sometimes I'd just have a piece of schoolwork and doodle on the corner the same thing so I can try to improve on that specific thing, a weird hand that looks like junk, expressions, species and all that just to pass time
+> Whenever I was bored, I drew
+> [...]
+> I didn't even focus on being good
+> I've done all this stuff because I thought it was fun, it made me happy and it still does

+which i just don't have the inherent motivation to do that in fact i instinctively *dislike* drawing *because* i suck at it and How do i Fix that Please Tell Me (but with specific actionable instructions instead of "simply Don't Be Like That™" because that doesn't help or "it's okay to suck at first" because i already know that intellectually but my brain refuses to accept it)

 # why bother